-As I established in my last article, every human mind is incredibly creative, and our minds are busy creating the stories of our lives at every single moment.
-There are thoughts and ideas perpetually forming and then giving way to the next set of thoughts and ideas.
+I argued in a past article that every human mind is extraordinarily creative, and we know this is true because our minds are busy creating the stories of our lives at every single moment.
+There are thoughts and ideas perpetually forming then giving way to the next set of thoughts and ideas.

-If you accept that, then all that separates creatives from those considered uncreative is the work they produce.
+If you accept that, then all that separates the creative from the uncreative is the work produced.
 Potential ideas are already floating around your mind, but you must capture them, create them, and release them into the world.
-That’s what separates creators from people who think they’re uncreative.

-When I solved this problem, not only did I stop losing good ideas, but inspiration came more and more frequently, and the ideas improved.
+Ideas often came to me in an instant of exhilarating inspiration, only for me to forget them later.
+When I solved that problem, not only did I stop losing those good ideas, but inspiration came more frequently, and the ideas improved.

-My first voice recorder, then other capture methods
+My first digital voice recorder, then other capture methods

-I noticed other places where ideas would come to me, when I didn’t have my recorder handy, such as the shower.
+I noticed places where ideas would come to me and my recorder wasn’t handy, such as the shower.
 This was difficult to solve because of the water, but then I discovered AquaNotes, a waterproof notepad and pencil that sticks to the side of the shower.
 Once again, having this tool for capturing ideas made me more vigilant, and ideas came to me as fast as I could write them down.

-Every time I add a new, convenient idea-capturing method, I become more creative.
-It’s like a feedback loop.
-I have an idea; I capture it; my mind is now free to explore the next idea; ideas I’ve recorded lead to new, expanded, or better ideas; the loop continues, growing more powerful with each iteration.
+Every time I added a new, convenient idea-capturing method, I became more creative.
+I found it became a feedback loop: I listen more closely; I find an idea; I capture it; my mind is now free to explore the next idea; ideas I’ve recorded lead to new, expanded, or better ideas; the loop continues, growing more powerful with each iteration.

 The components of a good idea-capture system